 As part of a couple, ideally, you may have shared financial responsibilities with your spouse.
 Maybe that worked, maybe it didn’t.
 In any event, things are changing.
 In the future, you will be totally responsible for all financial management.
 Even if you have professional assistance with financial planning and investments, you are still ultimately responsible, and your financial advisor cannot make your decisions for you.
 A financial advisor cannot invest the money you are spending.

-Money is often cited as the number one cause of divorce.
+Money is often cited as the number-one cause of divorce.
 Personally, I don’t believe it.
 I think money is used as a weapon of choice for acting out other problems in the marriage.
 Money is used to control, punish, spite, deny, overpower, deceive, and even falsely reward or insincerely apologize for all other misdeeds.
 Think about your own situation.
 If this describes your experience with money, understand it, own it, and figure out how to change it.
 This will likely involve some work with your therapist.
 However, it is necessary that you address these issues if you will be able to change your relationship with money and become financially stable post-divorce.

 Your future financial well-being is equally dependent upon your relationship with money as it is upon the settlement terms of your divorce.
-Your attorney and divorce financial professional are trying to doing their best for you, but it will be up to you to make the settlement work into the future.
+Your attorney and divorce financial professional are trying to do their best for you, but it will be up to you to make the settlement work into the future.
 It is not unusual for recent divorcees to spend irrationally and be impoverished in a few years.
 This is similar to what we hear is the experience of so many lottery winners.
 A mature relationship with money is something that must be learned.
 If you are a person who has been told their entire life that discussions and/or concerns about money should not concern you, then you need to start developing that maturity now and do it consciously.

 Several recent examples of money immaturity come to mind.
 One is a client whose divorce attorney had previously referred to her as “very frugal.”
 I came to understand her money maturity.
 She was highly responsible with money and had managed to build a sizable marital estate in spite of her husband’s lavish spending on himself as well as several paramours throughout the years.
-She drove a 16-year-old car, while husband drove a one-year-old luxury vehicle; she bought her shoes online, while husband had custom-made suits, cut to measure, annually.
-Following her divorce, she did purchase a two-year-old dependable vehicle in spite of friends and family urging her to purchase a new luxury sedan.
+She drove a 16-year-old car while her husband drove a one-year-old luxury vehicle; she bought her shoes online, while her husband had custom-made suits, cut to measure, annually.
+Following her divorce, she purchased a two-year-old dependable vehicle in spite of friends and family urging her to purchase a new luxury sedan.
 The wife had money maturity.
 The husband and friends and family did not.

 Women, in particular, are often excluded from really sharing in the financial management of the family.
 Our society seems to indicate that such is acceptable.
 I beg to differ.
 Some women think they are “sharing” financial responsibility if they are responsible for bill paying, but know nothing about savings, retirement accounts, investments, etc. That means they know all about the money they no longer have (which was used to pay bills), but nothing about the money they do have.
 They might just as well be in total ignorance and not have been a bill-paying clerk.